-At Parts IB and II, each script is independently marked by the two examiners responsible for that paper, who do not consult one another before the Reconciliation Meeting except with the agreement of the Chair of Examiners.
+At Parts IB and II, each script is independently marked by the two examiners responsible for that paper, who do not consult one another before the Reconciliation Meeting except with the agreement of the Chair of Examiners (see "Advance Reconciliation" below).
 Immediately after each examination, scripts are made available to both markers.
 Both markers report a mark for each script, as per the above.